Crashed plane owned by Venezuelan, operated by tiny Bolivian airline

 LAMIA Bolivia flew the up-and-coming Chapecoense team from Santa Cruz, Bolivia, on the only one of its three planes that was functioning, a BAe 146 made by BAE Systems Plc and owned by Venezuelan businessman and former politician Ricardo Albacete.
 The team had taken a commercial flight from Brazil to Santa Cruz to make the charter connection.

-Albacete founded an airline called LAMIA in Venezuela around 2010, company documents show, but his company was never granted a license to fly, according to Venezuela's Civil Aviation authority.
-INAC did not elaborate on why LAMIA was not granted a license.
+Albacete founded an airline called LAMIA in Venezuela around 2010, company documents show, but his company was never granted a licence to fly, according to Venezuela's Civil Aviation authority.
+INAC did not elaborate on why LAMIA was not granted a licence.

 Albacete later rented out three planes to LAMIA Bolivia, a separate corporate entity.
 Bolivian aviation authority head Cesar Varela told reporters that the crashed plane had been given its certification in January 2016 and that the airline had been in operation for around a year.